IgorHut/evropa27.org/content/en/_index.md

 ---
-title: "It's temples and palaces did seem like fabrics of enchantment pil'd to heaven."
+title: "It's temples and palaces did seem
+Like fabrics of enchantment pil'd to heaven."

 description: "How to save the Europe"
 # 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.